willarliss/willarliss.github.io/README.md

 ### General Loss Framework

-A package that supports experimentation with custom loss functions and scikit-learn-style estimators.
+A package that supports experimentation with custom loss functions for scikit-learn-style estimators.
 Users can create estimator with a user-defined loss function and link function.
 The scipy minimization library is used for optimization of the loss.
 The estimator is compatible with scikit-learn (v 1.0.2) functionality. [[Link]](https://github.com/willarliss/GeneralLoss)

 ### Stock Trading RL Agent